anthony-tricarico/BDTProject/README.md

 Based on these metrics it is recommended that Docker has access to at least 8 CPU cores and 6GB of RAM to enjoy a seamless experience.

+## Issues related to ome Pages in the Dashboard

+Some pages in the dashboard might not work as intended in the first few minutes from the first startup.
+While we work on these issues, for the time being we ask for your patience as the dashboard has been tested to work after some minutes from the correct initialization of all components.
+In particular, we recommend to use the `Refresh` button emdedded in the pages.
+This has been found to fix most of the errors after 2-5 minutes from startup.

 # Additional Information about the Current Implementation

 This section contains additional information as to how we reached the current implementation and the data that is being used in the app.

 To learn more details about the way individual components work in the program and the tasks they carry out, please read the `README.md` file contained in each service's directory.

 ## Data